HulkOfKnowledge/passCBAP/README.md

 The passCBAP project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Live Demo
-A live demo of passCBAP is available at [passCBAP Live Demo](https://web-production-be78.up.railway.app/).
-The project has been deployed using Railway.
+A live demo of passCBAP is available at [passCBAP Live Demo](https://hulkofknowledge.pythonanywhere.com/).
+The project has been deployed using PythonAnywhere.
 Feel free to explore the application and test its features.